 Whether you’re using one for personal browsing safety or not, though, these VPNs do tend to be frowned upon by online game hosts.
 In fact, you can end up getting in some serious trouble with Fortnite if you’re not careful.

-Understanding the risks and rewards of using a VPN is a must if you want to play the game successfully.
+Understanding the risks and rewards of using a private network is a must if you want to play the game successfully.

 Why use a VPN?

 Given the risks, it’s important to understand why so many people would legitimately choose to use a VPN.
 Most people who use VPNs do so for the entirely harmless reason of increasing their own online security.

 Given the prevalence of bad actors on the online stage, it would make sense that some players would just want as much security as possible.

 Other players use VPNs because they have a positive impact on their gaming experience.
 It’s harder to get DDOSed if you’re using a VPN, for example, and some VPNs have actually been shown to improve things like latency.

 This isn’t cheating by any stretch of the imagination, but just leveraging technology to make up for issues with local internet connections.

 There are also others who use VPNs because they want to stay connected to their home regions when out of the country.
 Fortnite can be banned by the internet carriers of some nations, so there are players who can’t even log in without a private network.